Robust Convex Model Predictive Control with collision avoidance guarantees for robot manipulators: Conclusions

 \section{Conclusions}

 We have presented a novel convex robust motion planning solution for manipulators that gives robustness guarantees to bounded model errors and results in collision-free motion.
 One of the main benefits is that we derived a convex optimization problem, which can be solved fast and reliably.
 From the numerical experiments, we observed that a robust design of the MPC is necessary to maintain feasibility.
-Compared to a more standard robust MPC formulation, our approach was less conservative, resulting in faster motion, and scaled to larger levels of uncertainty. \ifappendix
+Compared to a more standard robust MPC formulation, our approach was less conservative and scaled to over three times larger levels of uncertainty. \ifappendix